 The key isn’t signing up for every credit card offer you see.
 It’s understanding which cards offer the biggest bonuses, how to meet spending requirements responsibly, and when to involve your partner or family member to double your earning potential.

-This isn’t about elite status or first-class flights.
-This is about maximizing welcome bonuses, optimizing everyday spending, and using strategic timing to build a substantial points balance that can fund your Disney dreams.
+This isn’t about luxury travel or first-class flights.
+It’s about maximizing welcome bonuses and everyday spending to build a points balance that covers real Disney expenses.

 What You’ll Learn: